 A bar and honky tonk that comes highly recommended by locals and visitors alike is Bootlegger’s Inn.

-Be sure to put on your dancing shoes prior to your visit.
-Here you can enjoy some fun signature cocktails while you dance the night away listening to country and bluegrass music.
+Be sure to put on your dancing shoes before your visit.
+Here you can enjoy some fun signature cocktails while you dance the night away, listening to country and bluegrass music.

 38. Schermerhorn Symphony Center

 If you are into all sorts of music genres, then the Schermerhorn Symphony Center might be right up your alley!